Baby animals melt our hearts, they’re adorable and little and that makes us want to take care of them.

 If the bird is fed large quantities of liquid formula, it can start to aspirate.
 If the feeder is inexperienced and doesn’t feed the bird correctly, then the bird can also aspirate.

-If the aspiration is severe, then you’d need to get the bird to a vet for a diagnosis as well as some antifungals or some antibiotics.
+If the aspiration is severe, then you’d need to get the bird to a vet for an examination as well as some antifungals or some antibiotics.

 Infection in the crop